-You may be so used to putting someone else first that you feel guilty if you think about yourself and how you're feeling.
-But looking after yourself is an important part of being a carer.
-Before we cover anything else, we want you to take a few minutes to think about what you need, guilt-free.
+You might be so used to putting someone else first that you feel guilty if you think about yourself and how you're feeling.
+But looking after yourself is an important part of being a carer, and can help you better look after the person you care for.
+Before we cover anything else, take some time to think about what you need, guilt-free.